kaisunoo/minimal-light/README.md

 <br>
 *Feel free to use and share the source code anywhere you like.*

-The latest version of my homepage is available here: [[link](https://github.com/yaoyao-liu/yaoyao-liu.github.io)]
+The latest version of yaoyao-liu's homepage is available here: [[link](https://github.com/yaoyao-liu/yaoyao-liu.github.io)]
 <br>
 A template for Max Planck Institute for Informatics is available here: [[link](https://github.com/yaoyao-liu/minimal-light-theme-mpi-inf)]